-Figure 8 Geological map of the Mount Lyell area (after Corbett, 2001). place in brine pools on the seafloor (Solomon and Groves, 2000), as opposed to in either Kuroko-type hydrothermally reworked seafloor mounds (e.g. Gemmell and Large, 1992) or sub-seafloor replacement or displacement (Allen, 1995).
+Figure 8 Geological map of the Mount Lyell area (after Corbett, 2001). volcanic and basement rocks, but there is evidence for a magmatic contribution to the ore fluids at Hellyer (Solomon and Groves, 2000).
+There is also debate about the extent to which massive sulfide ore deposition took place in brine pools on the seafloor (Solomon and Groves, 2000), as opposed to in either Kuroko-type hydrothermally reworked seafloor mounds (e.g. Gemmell and Large, 1992) or sub-seafloor replacement or displacement (Allen, 1995).
 There is clear evidence that the sub-seafloor ore formation operated locally, for example at the Hercules deposit.
 The role of shifting loci of upward hydrothermal fluid flow in affecting the development of the Rosebery deposit, for example, has been argued (Green et al., 1981; Green, 1983).

 Southeast of the Henty Fault copper-gold and gold deposits dominate, exemplified by the Mount Lyell field and the Henty gold deposit.
 The most economically important deposits in the Mount Lyell field (fig. 8) are disseminated chalcopyrite-pyrite orebodies in alteration assemblages dominated by quartz-sericite or quartz-chlorite-sericite (Prince Lyell, Cape Horn, Lyell Comstock in part, Western Tharsis; Walshe and Solomon, 1981).
-The Western Tharsis deposit consists of concentrically and vertically zoned alteration assemblages centred on the mineralisation, with a lower and central quartz-chlorite-sericite zone passing upward and outward in turn into pyritic quartz-pyrophyllite ± topaz ± fluorite ± zunyite ± woodhouseite with local bornite-bearing zones and a pyritic quartz-sericite assemblage (Huston and Kamprad, 2001).
+The Western Tharsis deposit consists of concentrically and vertically zoned alteration assemblages centred on the mineralisation, with a lower and central quartz-chlorite-sericite zone passing upward and outward in turn into pyritic quartz-pyrophyllite \pm topaz \pm fluorite \pm zunyite \pm woodhouseite with local bornite-bearing zones and a pyritic quartz-sericite assemblage (Huston and Kamprad, 2001).
 The highest grade ores are in the North Lyell area and consist of coarse-grained bornite with chalcopyrite and minor pyrite in brecciated chert ± pyrophyllite ± barite ± hematite or quartz-sericite schist at or near the contact between the altered CVC and the Owen Conglomerate, which may be locally hematised.
 The origin of these high-grade ores has been a matter of conjecture.
 Solomon et al. (1987) suggested that they may have formed during Devonian deformation by mixing of metamorphic fluids from the volcanic rocks and conglomerate, but most current opinion is that the ores of the field formed at the same time during late CVC or early Tyndall Group time (Corbett, 2001; Huston and Kamprad, 2001).
 The first deposit mined, the Mount Lyell or Iron Blow deposit, consisted mostly of massive pyrite-chalcopyrite.
 There are also small lenses of polymetallic pyritic sphalerite-galena rich massive sulfide in the Lyell Comstock area at the northern end of the field.